aurovrata/post-my-contact-form-7/README.txt

 * [CF7 Multi-slide Module](https://wordpress.org/plugins/cf7-multislide/) - this plugin allows you to build a multi-step form using a slider.
 Each slide has cf7 form which are linked together and submitted as a single form.

 * [Post My CF7 Form](https://wordpress.org/plugins/post-my-contact-form-7/) - this plugin allows you to save you cf7 form to a custom post, map your fields to meta fields or taxonomy.
 It also allows you to pre-fill fields before your form  is displayed.

+* [CF7 Google Map](https://wordpress.org/plugins/cf7-google-map/) - allows google maps to be inserted into a Contact Form 7.
+Unlike other plugins, this one allows map settings to be done at the form level, enabling diverse maps to be configured for each forms.

 == Installation ==